81%

 Very little has gone to the person in the middle: the active, independent senior who does not need monitoring, does not need a care manager, and is not in decline — but whose daily life has become genuinely complex, whose tools do not work together, and who is quietly becoming the integration layer for a fragmented ecosystem that was never designed to serve them.

 That person is the majority of the 81%.
-And the technology built for them is largely absent.
+And the market has not yet built deeply for this specific person.

 The orchestration gap, named